-This is a fantastic question to ask the business owner who ultimately would be purchasing the software product.
+This is one of the best customer interview questions to ask the business owner who ultimately would be purchasing the software product.
 Sometimes the success metrics may be financial, or they might be lifestyle such as more time with family.

 5. “What’s the most frustrating thing about…the current solution …a feature …your day.”